Awilum/awilum/README.md

 ▣ [**Instructor** · Stepik · Part-time · Jan 2023 - Present](https://stepik.org/users/561566563)
 <details><summary>Details</summary>
 <br>
-E-Learning Instructor, I actively share my extensive coding knowledge and expertise by offering comprehensive programming courses to online learners.
-Through interactive online platforms, I engage with students, facilitating their understanding and mastery of various programming concepts.
-By staying abreast of the latest advancements, I ensure that the courses I provide are up-to-date and relevant, equipping learners with the necessary skills to excel in their chosen field.
+As an instructor for online learning at Stepik, I deliver comprehensive programming courses, sharing my knowledge and extensive experience in the field.
+My mission is to provide students with well-rounded and up-to-date knowledge necessary for a successful career in software development.

+I actively engage with students through the Stepik online platform, creating structured courses that facilitate a deep understanding and mastery of key programming concepts.
+My approach is geared towards stimulating interest and active learning, contributing to more effective education.

+Constantly monitoring the latest trends and advancements in programming, I ensure that my courses remain relevant and meet the industry's modern requirements.
+My educational material aims not only to impart technical skills but also to cultivate practical abilities essential for the successful application of knowledge in real-world projects.

+My teaching skills encompass not only technical expertise but also the ability to communicate effectively with a diverse audience.
+My work on the Stepik platform seeks not only to provide students with knowledge but also to inspire them to continuously strive for self-improvement and the achievement of their goals in the field of software development.
 <br><br>
 <strong>Skills:</strong> Teaching
 </details>